 FAQs

-These questions come up often when organizations are considering this type of work.
-The answers below are meant to clarify how engagements are structured, what to expect, and whether this approach is the right fit.
+These questions come up often when agency leaders are considering this type of work.
+The answers below are meant to clarify how engagements are structured, what to expect, and whether this is the right fit.

 How does working together typically start?